Knowing why we believe

 Our churches still lose about two-thirds of our young adults.
 A primary cause has been identified as a lack of known reasons for believing this faith to be true.

 Jesus spoke through stories.
-Of note, he never explained the meaning of the parables to the crowds.
+Of note, He never explained the meaning of the parables to the crowds.
 Their interpretation was left to the audience to work out.
-He did this for a few reasons – including the presence of hostile elements in his audiences.
+He did this for a few reasons – including the presence of hostile elements in His audiences.

 Read a reflection from one of the contributors from Bible Society NZ and other Kiwi Christian leaders in our 31-day devotional, ‘Reflections of Life.’
 It will help you discover the life contained within His Word.